crazyhottommy/computation_wiki/docs/setup/hpc-info.md

 # HPC information for Liu lab

+### Kraken server

-Nikos George <nikos[at]ds.dfci.harvard.edu> is the head of our Department Computing.
+Nikos George (nikos[at]ds.dfci.harvard.edu)is the head of our Department Computing.
 Contact Nikos to get the Kraken (dept server) account.

 documentation is at http://dscomputing.dfci.harvard.edu/index.php/kraken/ you can only access when you login the parterns' VPN (pvc.partners.org/saml).